SEO for Startups: How to Get Your Website Ranking (and Growing) Fast

 What you’ll learn:

-SEO is the process of improving your website so it ranks higher in search engine results.
-When someone goes to a search engine (like Google, Bing, or Yahoo) and searches for something related to your startup, you want your website to show up at the top of the results.
+Search engine optimization (SEO) is the process of improving your website through marketing efforts, so it ranks higher in search engine results.
+When someone searches your startup or key words around it, you want your website to show up at the top of the search engine results page (SERPS) like Google or Bing.

 Search engines scan millions of web pages to find the best matches for what people are searching for — and now, powered by artificial intelligence (AI), they are more tuned in now than ever before.
-The better your website matches what people want, the higher it will appear in search results — you just have to learn the algorithms.
-And, again, have the right tools.
+The better your website matches what people want, the higher it will appear in search results.

 Research shows that around 75% of all clicks on search traffic come from the first page of Google results (the top ten spots).
 In fact, a recent study found that ranking at the top of the search results in a niche generates a 39.8% click-through rate (CTR), while the second and third positions receive 18.7% and 10.2%, respectively.
 Simply put, organic search is one of the highest-converting channels for startups.